-Because of its multiplayer format, League of Legends easily transitioned from at-home entertainment to international sport.
-Each year, hundreds of professional tournaments take place around the world and culminate in one major event called the World Championships.
-The prize pool for the League of Legends World Championships peaked at 6.45 million U.S. dollars in 2018, before falling to 2.23 million U.S. dollars for the 2019 tournament.
-This latest edition of the tournament took place in Berlin, Madrid and Paris, and the prize money awarded to the winners of the final, FunPlus Phoenix from China, reached almost 835 thousand U.S. dollars.
+League of Legends World ChampionshipsThe prize pool for the League of Legends World Championships peaked at 6.45 million U.S. dollars in 2018, before falling to 2.23 million U.S. dollars for the 2022 tournament.
+The 2022 edition of the tournament took place in Mexico and the United States, and the prize money awarded to the winners of the final, DRX (former known as DagonX) from South Korea, reached almost 490 thousand U.S. dollars.
 The game’s eSports success, particularly across Asia, has led to League of Legends being included as a medal event in the upcoming 2022 Asian Games (which, due to COVID-19, will now take place in September and October 2023).